-- b) Test Pump: Test pump by placing it on the rim of a 5-gallon bucket with inlet and outlet tubing ends placed in the bucket containing tap water.
-Connect the pump to a battery and run the pump to make sure everything is connected and working properly.
-Look for leaks. - c) Use the injection calculation spreadsheet (Figure 2) to calculate the quantity of the conservative tracer (NaCl) you will need to add to the bucket/carboy.
+- (i) NOTE: 200 mL/min is a very common flow rate for most NEON streams.
+The maximum pump flow rates will be 1296 ml/min (Q2 piston code).
+Minimum pump rate for this pump is 129.6 ml/min. - (b) If you need to adjust flow rate, loosen the two thumbscrews slightly and use the adjustment knob as necessary.
+You can change the flow rate while the pump is still pumping.
+Remember that the pump flow rates are very sensitive, thus small adjustments may be all that is required.
+Retighten thumbscrews when adjustment is complete. - d) Use the injection calculation spreadsheet (Figure 2) to calculate the quantity of the conservative tracer (NaCl) you will need to add to the bucket/carboy.
 Tracer addition needs to be large enough to detect the tracer at the most downstream sampling station and will vary by location and time as discharge and background conductivity values change.
 Aim for a 5-15 mg/L increase in Cl-, with <50% saturation of the conservative tracer.
 The calculation spreadsheet (Figure 2) will be provided by NEON.

 Injection Specs: Chloride Calcs

 Injection # 1

 Site: Red Butte

 Inj Date:

-Chloride: Calculations for solute conce entrations
+Chloride: Calculations for solute conc entrations

 = adjust as neces sary

 Injection Variables

 Chloride (Cl) enrichment target (mg/L) adjust> 7.00 mg/L

 Release rate (mL/min) 200.00 mL/min 3.168 gph 200.00 ccm/min

 Volume of release solution (L) 17.00 L 4.4914 gallons Size of tank n eeded.

 Estimated stream Q (L/s) 60.00 L/s

 Injection time (h) 1.00 h

 Pump parameters

 Max pump rate (mL/min) for given res. vol. a nd injection tir 283.33 mL/min

 Max injection time (h) for given res. vol. and rele ase rate 1.4167 h

 Chloride parameters

 Desired Cl conc. in release solution (g Cl/L) 126 g Cl/L

 Amount of NaCl (g) to add to carboy 3531 g 7.7844 lb Amount of sal t needed.

-Resultant Cl concentration in carboy (mg Cl/L .)
-126000 mg Cl/L 3531 g
+Resultant Cl concentration in carboy (mg Cl/l ) 126000 mg Cl/L 3531 g

 % saturation of NaCl 58.1804 % 75% max

-<50& sat is s safer
+<50& sat is safer

 Figure 2.
-Example of injection calculation worksheet
+Example of injection calculation worksheet.
+Modified from LINX II.

-d) The amount of salt required is a product of the target enrichment, the estimated stream flow and the injection rate.
+e) The amount of salt required is a product of the target enrichment, the estimated stream flow and the injection rate.
 Use current pressure transducer data and discharge rating curve, if available.

-Amt of NaCl (g)
+Amt of NaCl(g)